 The last few weeks have been surreal.
 The world has basically stopped.
-Schools, churches, restaurants, businesses, events have all been closed or cancelled. the term, "social distancing" is on everyone's lips.
+Schools, churches, restaurants, businesses, events have all been closed or cancelled.
+The term, "social distancing" is on everyone's lips.
 No one had even heard of this term a few weeks ago.
 The COVID-19 pandemic has brought everything to a grinding halt.
-It has closed restaurants and even cancelled St. Patrick’s Day.
+It even cancelled St. Patrick’s Day.
 I even spent some time this week trying to reschedule a funeral, something that was completely new to me.

 If you are a bride wondering about your upcoming wedding, call us directly.
 We will help you navigate all the frustrations and the possibilities.

 But whether you are engaged or married, we all have something in common during this season.
 In the states of Ohio and Pennsylvania, where we operate primarily, we are under mandated closings and restricted to gatherings of less than 10 people.
 It is a simple recommendation, just stay home.

 Couples and families, without preparation, now have a lot of family/ relationship time on their hands.
 The internet has basically two joking thoughts or ideas about the cultural impact.
 One thought is that we will have a baby boom.
 Nine months from now, Basically December 2020/ January 2021 there are going to be a boom in little ones coming into the world.
 When these babies turn 13 in 2033/2034, they will be known as the quaran-teens!